Non-Equilibrium Dynamics and Weakly Broken Integrability

 {\em Multiparticle Scattering.}--- The kinetic equation \eqref{expansionbolt} generically contains infinitely-many scattering processes with arbitrarily large numbers of particles $p\rightarrow h$.
 In the absence of internal degrees of freedom, the $2\rightarrow 2$ scattering processes do not contribute: these preserve momenta by 1+1-dimensional kinematics, hence the term in square brackets in \eqref{expansionbolt} vanishes.
 This is consistent with the notion that thermalization requires the non-trivial re-arrangement of momenta.
 In generic integrable models, the higher-particle form factors are typically non-zero, thereby leading to thermalization via \eqref{expansionbolt}.
 The $\phi^4$ theory considered above is special, as these higher-particle form factors vanish.
 As such, it does not thermalize in the Boltzmann regime in $1+1$ dimensions, in agreement with three-loop results for correlation functions \cite{berges_thermalization_2001,berges_quantum_2001}.
 For the $\phi^6$ perturbation, the $2\rightarrow 4$ and $3\rightarrow 3$ processes contribute.
 In Fig.~\ref{fig:Boltzmann} we show the time-evolution of the rapidity distribution $n(\theta)=2\pi\rho_{\rm p}(\theta)/\mathrm{cosh}(\theta)$, and the first few effective temperatures, in a $\phi^6$ quench.
 The results are consistent with thermalization, and illustrate how effective temperatures may exhibit non-monotonic dynamics.

 In order to expose the relevant physics, we have concentrated for simplicity on a perturbation of a free model.
 However, an important aspect of this work is that it applies equally well to the case of an interacting integrable model.
-As an example, we consider the experimentally relevant case of two Lieb-Liniger gases in the strong-coupling regime \cite{granet2020systematic}, coupled by a weak density-density perturbation.
+As an example, we consider the experimentally relevant case of two Lieb-Liniger gases perturbed by a density-density coupling.
+We consider arbitrary interaction strengths in the low-density regime.
 In this case, the two degrees of freedom allow for a non-trivial $2\rightarrow2$ contribution in the Boltzmann regime, for further details see the SM.